Peerasu/my-first-repo/README-2.md

 ##############################################################################
 ```

-Then run the script preferably from home directory.
+Then run the script:

 ```
 ~/script_main/02_trim_main.sh
 ```

-The result files will be in directory:
+The result files will be in the directory:
 ```
 ~/02.Trim_{Sample name}
 ```

 ### Step 2 : Sequence Alignment using Bowtie2 with our proposed improvement method
-Enter the following parameters for each jobs.
+Enter the following parameters for each job.
 The parameter-array values in the same index position will be use for the same job.

+**Below is an example of the parameters.
+In your case, you can use different parameters from the ones shown here:**
 ```
 ################################# User input #################################